 - Prepare a clean surface on which you can place the supplies you will need.

 - Alcohol swabs

 - Sharps container.
-You can use an empty detergent or bleach bottle with a cap, or a metal coffee can with a plastic top.
-For more information on disposing your medical sharps, see the resource How to Store and Dispose Your Home Medical Sharps.
+You can use an empty detergent or bleach bottle with a cap.
+For more information on disposing your medical sharps, see the resource How to Store and Dispose of Your Home Medical Sharps.

 You must inject into a specific area of your penis.
 This is so you do not injure nerves, arteries, or veins.
 Do not inject straight down on the top or the bottom of the penis.
 Imagine that the penis is divided in 2 parts.
 The first part is from the area closest to the body to the middle of the penis.
 The second part is from the middle of the penis to the head of the penis.
 You will give the injection right behind the middle line at the 10 o’clock (left side) or the 2 o’clock (right side) position (see Figure 3).
 To prevent trauma to your penile tissue, always change sides of the penis each time you inject the medication (right side then the left side).
 Keep a record each time so you do not forget.
 Do not inject into any vein you can see or feel because it could cause a large bruise on your penis.

 It usually takes between 2 to 6 injections to find the right dose for an erection firm enough to have sex.
 It is important that you follow the suggested course of therapy.
 It will help you safely get the erection you desire in a suitable amount of time.
-To see how you are responding to the injections, please use the grading scale below.
-Call your healthcare provider and tell him or her your responses, and whether you’re getting the results you want.
-He or she may tell you to increase your dose.
+To see how you are responding to the injections, use the grading scale below.
+Call your healthcare provider and them your responses, and whether you’re getting the results you want.
+Your healthcare provider may tell you to increase your dose.

 - Do not take more medication than the dose prescribed.